 Aliases with automatically synchronized columns and without a filter can be chained.

 Each table may have a primary key defined on one or more columns.
 A primary key represents an identifier of each row in the table.
-Each primary key can be defined manually on a table or as part of Output Mapping of Transformations and Applications.
+Each primary key can be defined manually on a table or as part of output mapping of transformations and applications.
 The settings on both places must match, otherwise you will receive an error:

 Output mapping does not match destination table: primary key '' does not match 'Id' in 'out.c-tutorial.opportunity_denorm' (check transformations Denormalize opportunities (id opportunity.denormalize-opportunities)).

-This means that you cannot change the primary key of a table freely.
+This means that you cannot change the primary key of a table arbitrarily.
 Also note that you cannot set the primary key on a column which contains duplicates — you will receive the following error:

 Cannot create new primary key, duplicate values in primary key columns